-Understanding how prepaid tariffs are calculated can sometimes be confusing and many people assume that prepaid tariff rates are the same everywhere.
+Understanding how prepaid recovery rates are calculated can sometimes be confusing and many people assume that prepaid rates are the same everywhere.
 This is usually not the case.
 Did you know, depending on your location and provider’s pricing model, electricity costs can vary by up to almost R2 a unit?
 While most of the money will go towards purchasing electricity or water tokens, there are potentially a number of additional costs.
 Prepaid utilities from any provider attract additional costs due to the nature of service.

 What are the various fees for?

-The base rate for each electricity unit is set by the provider which, depending on your geographical location, is either Eskom or the municipality.
+The base tariff for each electricity unit is set by the provider which, depending on your geographical location, is either Eskom or the municipality.
 This rate can change according to the exact location, even within provinces and cities, and how many units have been purchased previously in the same calendar month.

 There is sometimes an additional building recovery charge to cover the electricity required to power shared areas such as building lifts, corridor lighting and other necessary shared building operations.
 This is done at the property owner’s discretion keeping the Rental Housing Act guidelines in mind.